gitchubst/Ask_Gemini/README.md

 ```
 Notice where it says "gemini-2.5-flash-preview-04-17"
 Replace that with a model of your choice
-You can find them here: Link to the helpful section: [Link Text](https://ai.google.dev/gemini-api/docs/models)
+You can find them here: Link to the helpful section: [Hi](https://ai.google.dev/gemini-api/docs/models)

-# Example headings

-## Sample Section

-## This'll be a _Helpful_ Section About the Greek Letter Θ!
-A heading containing characters not allowed in fragments, UTF-8 characters, two consecutive spaces between the first and second words, and formatting.

-## This heading is not unique in the file

-TEXT 1

-## This heading is not unique in the file

-TEXT 2

-# Links to the example headings above

-Link to the sample section: [Link Text](#sample-section).

-Link to the helpful section: [Link Text](#thisll-be-a-helpful-section-about-the-greek-letter-Θ).

-Link to the first non-unique section: [Link Text](#this-heading-is-not-unique-in-the-file).

-Link to the second non-unique section: [Link Text](#this-heading-is-not-unique-in-the-file-1).